seisman/seisman.info.v1/README.rst

 Hi, I am SeisMan, *a man learning seismology*.

 This is my personal blog.
-It is also called SeisMan, which represents *seismology manual*.
+It is also called SeisMan, which represents *seismological manual*.
 It focuses on basics and advances on seismology, softwares like GMT, SAC, and also programming languages and tools to solve seismological problems.

 It is a non-profit, technology-oriented blog.
-I hope it is useful for most Chinese students majoring seismology.
+I hope it is useful for most Chinese students majoring in seismology.

 - Website: http://seisman.info
 - Markup Language: `reStructuredText`_